-Saudi Arabia pulls off biggest IPO in history -- but is bigger really better?
+Saudi Arabia pulls off biggest IPO in history — but is bigger really better?

 Originally the idea of a Saudi Aramco IPO had the investment world, including top U.S. firms, salivating to get a bite of the world's most profitable oil company.
 The state-owned Saudi Aramco in the public markets was a dream come true, and global stock exchanges were getting ready to fight to list this massive company.

-As reported by FOX Business' Charlie Gasparino last month some of the biggest banking and political players attended the Future Investment Initiative in Riyadh in October.
-United States Treasury Secretary Steven Mnuchin, BlackRock, Inc. CEO Larry Fink, Goldman Sachs Group investment banking partner (and former White House aide) Dina Powell, Moelis & Company Vice Chairman Eric Cantor, himself a former GOP House majority leader, and World Bank President David Malpass, according to people with knowledge of the matter.
+As reported by FOX Business' Charlie Gasparino last month, some of the biggest banking and political players attended the Future Investment Initiative in Riyadh in October.
+United States Treasury Secretary Steven Mnuchin, BlackRock Inc. CEO Larry Fink, Goldman Sachs Group investment banking partner (and former White House aide) Dina Powell, Moelis & Company Vice Chairman Eric Cantor, himself a former GOP House majority leader, and World Bank President David Malpass, according to people with knowledge of the matter.

 Yet the outlook for Saudi Aramco became a lot murkier.
 The first issue was the true ownership of the company.
-You had to realize that despite the sheer size of the company, the investors are only going to be in the minority as the Saudi Government is still going to be the majority owners.
-At the same time, the Saudi Government is not exactly known for its transparency.
+You had to realize that despite the sheer size of the company, the investors are only going to be in the minority as the Saudi government is still going to be the majority owner.
+At the same time, the Saudi government is not exactly known for its transparency.

 CLICK HERE TO READ MORE ON FOX BUSINESS